phoeluga/LCD-Content-Formatter/README.md

 ### Hardware

-- LCD HD44780 2004 or 1602
+- LCD HD44780 - 2004 or 1602
 - I2C extender for HD44780
-- Raspberry Pi or any other device what is able to control the I2C display in dependence to the needed software prerequisites
+- Raspberry Pi or other device capable of addressing the I2C display, depending on the required software prerequisites

 ## Concept

-The following figure illustrates the concept of this library extension using the example of a 2004 HD44780 LCD display.
+The following figure illustrates the concept of this library extension using the example of a 2004 HD44780 LCD.

 <p align="center">
 	<img src="/../docu/images/HD44780_Concept.png?raw=true" width="80%"/>
 </p>

 ### Frame
-A frame will be used to hold the information to display.
+A frame is used to hold the information to be displayed.
-The frame will consists of frame rows.
-The maximum number of frame rows a frame can show depends on the number the hardware HD44780 display can show.
-In this sample four.
+The frame consists of frame rows.
+The maximum number of frame rows that a frame can show depends on the number that the hardware - HD44780 Display - can display.
+In this example, four.

 ### Page
-If more rows then the frame can show exist, the library will manage this in automatically paginate the rows.
-In the above sample, eight frame rows exist so two pages exist.
+If there are more rows than the frame can display, the library manages this by automatically grouping the rows into pages.
+In the example above, there are eight frame rows, so two pages.

 ### Frame row
-A frame row will contain the actual information and text that is shown on the display.
+A frame row contains the actual information and texts that are shown on the display.
 The frame row consists of four parts:

 - **ID**
-Each frame row will get an own ID were you can simply address them and be able to change the values to your needs.
+Each frame row gets its own ID, which you can easily address and whose values can be changed according to your needs.
-The ID can be configured optional.
-If an ID is not needed for the row, you must not specify one.
-In this case a random GUID will taken.
+The ID can be configured optionally.
+If an ID is not needed for the row, you do not have to specify one.
+In this case a random GUID will be taken.

 - **Prefix**
-Displays like above mentioned will usually used to show data like sensor values etc. The prefix allowes you keep a constant text like *"Temp."* - for Temperature - in front of your actual value.
+Displays, like the one above, are often used to show data like sensor values, etc. The prefix allows you to keep a constant text like *"Temp. "* - for temperature - in front of your current value.
 You then only need to change the temperature value and not the whole line.
-(This files is optional and must not be used if not needed)
+(This field is optional and need not be used if it is not needed)

 - **Text**
-This is the actual value that you want to show on the display.
+This is the actual value you want to show on the display.

 - **Postfix**
-The postfix allowes you keep a constant text like "*°C"* - for Temperature - right behind of your actual value.
+The postfix allows you to put a constant text like "*°C "* - for temperature - directly after your current value.
 You then only need to change the temperature value and not the whole line.
-(This files is optional and must not be used if not needed)
+(This field is optional and need not be used if it is not needed)

 ## Usage
 TODO